cloudbiskuit/notefort/README.md

 ## GitHub Workflows
 ### Artifacts - build
-This workflow creates AWS ECR registries, builds tags (commit hash+latest) and pushes the images to ECR.
+This workflow performs the following tasks:
+- Create AWS ECR registries if they do not already exist.
+- Build, tag (commit hash+latest), and push only the images whose source code has changed to ECR .

 ### Artifacts - Cleanup
 This workflow deletes the AWS ECR registries belonging to the application.